Vegan Interior Design

 “I started my interior design business in 2016 and became vegan the following year when I was 26.

 I spent most of my teens and 20s as a vegetarian and from a very young age I had wanted to protect animals.
 My decision to bring my vegan lifestyle into my business happened in 2020.
-I’d recently gone through a rebrand, and a lot in my life had changed in the previous 12 months.
-It felt like the time to be myself a little bit more in business, and the concept felt organic.
+I’d recently gone through a rebrand and it felt like the time to be myself a little bit more in business.
+The concept felt organic.

 I was pleased to see that there are other like minded interior designers out there and that I was able to make some connections and gain some publicity for what I hoped would be a big part of my business for the rest of the year and years to come.